sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## Mobile Flight (IOS / iphone).

 Mobile Flight: Configuration and ground control app for iNav (and Betaflight) on iPhone http://www.rcgroups.com/forums/showthread.php?t=2601895&highlight=ios.

+## iNav Configurator

+Since version 1.9.2, the iNav configurator provides rudimentary mission planning capabilities.
+As it has no ability to local store files, missions must the saved to EEPROM if it is necessary to store the mission for transport.
+In the field, eeprom-stored missions can be restored using [stick commands](https://github.com/iNavFlight/inav/blob/master/docs/Controls.md).

 ## Potential solutions for other platforms